-Students would be able to identify and apply appropriate methods of assessing these risks and to demonstrate an understanding of the decision process behind the management of such water and agricultural risks and to explain the possible consequences in a given situation where these risks will occur and their likely impacts on the water, agriculture and finally the populations.
+Course Outcomes: By the end of the course, students will be able to understand the wide range of water and agricultural hazards and risks within Bangladesh.
+They would be able to identify and apply appropriate methods of assessing these risks and to demonstrate an understanding of the decision process behind the management of such risks and to explain the possible consequences in a given situation where these risks will occur and their likely impacts on the population.